Functional normalizing flow for statistical inverse problems of partial differential equations

-Next, we compare the approximate posteriors obtained from the conditional network with the results generated by the pCN algorithm.
-For each pCN algorithm, we perform $3\times 10^6$ sampling iterations.
-Due to the high computational cost of the pCN algorithm, we limit our comparison to the posteriors corresponding to three examples in test dataset.
-The ESS of the pCN samples of these three examples are $ESS_{p_1}=267$, $ESS_{p_2}=231$, and $ESS_{p_3}=258$, respectively.
+We now compare the approximate posterior obtained from the conditional network with that produced by the pCN algorithm.
+For each pCN run, we perform $3\times 10^6$ sampling iterations.
+Owing to the high computational cost of the pCN algorithm, we restrict our comparison to the posteriors corresponding to two examples in the test dataset.

-The conditional network provides a rough estimate, leading to a significant discrepancy between the mean of the approximate posterior and the mean of the true posterior.
-Consequently, the covariance function generated by the conditional network also significantly differs from the true posterior covariance.
-In the next subsection, we will present the results obtained after retraining the model using the same test dataset.